US Deputy Secretary of State to Meet With Pacific Island Leaders Amid Increasing Chinese Military Pressure

 U.S. Deputy Secretary of State Kurt Campbell will travel to the Pacific island of Tonga next week to lead the U.S. delegation to the 53rd Pacific Islands Forum (PIF) leaders meeting and promote U.S.–Pacific partnership goals.

 After his Aug.
 28 visit to Tonga, Campbell will visit Vanuatu to dedicate the United States’ newest overseas mission, Embassy Port Vila.
 On Aug.
-30 he will visit Auckland to co-chair the United States–New Zealand Strategic Dialogue and hold talks on technology.
+30, he will visit Auckland, New Zealand, to co-chair the United States–New Zealand Strategic Dialogue and hold talks on technology.

-“These engagements in Tonga, Vanuatu, and New Zealand represents the latest in a series of high-level visits to the region by senior U.S. officials,” the State Department said.
+“These engagements in Tonga, Vanuatu, and New Zealand represents [sic] the latest in a series of high-level visits to the region by senior U.S. officials,” the State Department said in an Aug.
+23 statement.

 The tiny nation owes China a sizable debt.
-The CCP loaned Tonga about $160 million in 2008 and 2010, which the government used to rebuild after 2006 pro-Democracy riots in the central business district.
-Tonga must repay this by 2028, and the CCP has declined to renegotiate a debt repayment plan, representing a huge burden for a nation whose GDP is roughly $470 million.
+The CCP loaned Tonga about $160 million in 2008 and 2010; the government used the loan money to rebuild after 2006 pro-democracy riots in the central business district.
+Tonga must repay this debt by 2028, and the CCP has declined to renegotiate a debt repayment plan, representing a huge burden for a nation with a gross domestic product of roughly $470 million.

-In contracting the loan, Tonga involved itself in something experts refer to as China’s “debt-trap diplomacy.”
-As a key feature in its relations with many countries, the CCP often issues large loans for foreign infrastructure projects with repayment plans dependent on optimistic estimates of the projects’ success.
+In contracting the loan, Tonga involved itself in something that experts refer to as China’s “debt-trap diplomacy.”
+As a key feature in its relations with many countries, the CCP often issues large loans for foreign infrastructure projects with repayment plans dependent on optimistic estimates of the success of the projects.

-Just ten days later, the United States opened the embassy in Vanuatu that Campbell will dedicate next week.
+Just 10 days later, the United States opened the embassy in Vanuatu that Campbell will dedicate next week.

 Reuters contributed to this report.